-To get the most out of mobile internet requires some basic knowledge of how digital networks work since the technology is far from flawless and is often not user-friendly.
+To get the most out of mobile internet some basic knowledge of how digital networks function is extremely helpful since the technology is far from flawless and is often not user-friendly.

 In this guide, we aim to provide you a primer on networks from a mobile internet perspective - what they are and how they work - along with useful and simple definitions for all the arcane network terminology.